Who should you take to an open day?

 Younger brothers and sisters are also welcome at open days.
 Just keep in mind that these are long days with lots of talks and walking around, which isn't ideal for very young children.

 FriendsNow obviously you shouldn't consider a university just because your friend is going there too.
 But if you're both genuinely interested in the same place, consider turning your open day into a road trip adventure.

 It's the perfect opportunity to share some quality time together, especially if you end up in opposite ends of the country next year.
-Make sure you take in everything on the day and that you're not distracted taking selfies or chatting among yourselves.

 If you're applying to different courses or have different priorities, avoid compromising just to spare each other's feelings – you don't want to waste the trip.
 Split up if necessary so you both get what you want from the day.

 - Read more: five mistakes to avoid at an open day

 GrandparentsNans and grandads can be full of wisdom, too.
 That said, their way of thinking will probably be very different!